top of page

 Strong or soft.
 Independent or needy.
 Healing or broken.

+We’re taught—subtly and overtly—that certain emotional states cancel out others.
 If you’re struggling, you must not be coping well.
 If you’re capable, you must not need help.
 If you are grieving, joy is somehow inappropriate.
 These rigid either/or narratives leave little room for the complexity of real human experience.

 Mental health doesn’t live in binaries.
 It lives in both/and.

 You can be strong and still be soft.
 Strength is not the absence of tenderness; it’s often built from it.
-Many people learn to survive by hardening, by pushing through, by staying functional at all costs.
+Many people learn to survive by hardening, by pushing through, and by staying functional at all costs.
 Therapy often becomes the place where they are allowed—sometimes for the first time—to soften without fear of collapse.
 Softness doesn’t undo strength; it humanizes it.

 You can be independent and still ask for help.
 Independence is not isolation.
 In fact, healthy independence includes knowing when support is needed and allowing yourself to receive it.
-Struggling alone isn’t a badge of honor; it’s often a learned survival strategy.
+Struggling alone isn’t a badge of honour; it’s often a learned survival strategy.
 Reaching out doesn’t erase your competence—it reflects self-awareness.

 You can be grieving and still find joy.
 This is one of the most misunderstood aspects of mental health.
 Grief doesn’t move in a straight line, and joy doesn’t mean you’re “over it.”